Main content

 • Student organizations, residence halls, independent groups, and faculty members are eligible to apply

-• Submit your request at least two weeks in advance of the event date (or ticket purchase date).
+• Submit your request at least four weeks in advance of the event date (or ticket purchase date).

 • Classroom Mini Grants